The Bible says in Isaiah 55:7, “Let the

 doing so helps to ensure that we are being mindful of Jesus’ teaching on the

 subject.
-Jesus said in Mark 13:31, “Heaven and
+Jesus said in Mark 13:31, “Heaven and earth shall pass away:

-earth shall pass away: but my words shall not pass away.”
-The Bible
+but my words shall not pass away.”
+The Bible also says in Psalms

-also says in Psalms 100:5, “For the Lord is good; his mercy is everlasting;
+100:5, “For the Lord is good; his mercy is everlasting; and his truth

-and his truth endureth to all generations.”
-Every Christian would be
+endureth to all generations.”
+Every

-important teaching.
+consistent with this important teaching.

 The Word of God does not change.
 God gave